 The life history of bottlenose dolphins (Tursiops truncatus) in our coastal waters makes them an ideal species to act as sentinels of ecosystem health and sustainability.
 Many dolphins are residents in our bays, sounds, and estuaries, living long lives and feeding at a high trophic level on local prey sources.
 In this location, they are exposed to environmental conditions and stressors created by anthropogenic influences on their habitat.
 Their health and survivability in these conditions can provide a wealth of information about the ecosystem we share with them.

 High levels of urban and industrial development throughout the Galveston estuary watershed reduces water flow, increases nutrient loading and contaminant run-off, causes habitat degradation and places overharvesting stress on natural resources.
 Evidence suggests that dolphins residing within industrial coastal regions carry increased toxin loads and are subject to adverse effects on reproduction, endocrine function and immune function.
 These dolphins are prime bioindicators for the effects of emerging disease and impacts of eutrophication, harmful algal blooms and xenobiotic contamination.

-We conduct monthly boat-based photo-identification surveys, currently focused in upper GB.
+We conduct monthly boat-based photo-identification surveys, currently focused in upper Galveston Bay.
 These surveys inform studies on dolphin habitat preferences, seasonal movements, population numbers, and survival.
-Data shows that some dolphins regularly use upper GB habitats over a period of years and are likely long-term residents of the Bay.
+Data shows that some dolphins regularly use upper Galveston Bay habitats over a period of years and are likely long-term residents of the Bay.
 Additional studies are underway to examine foraging ecology, genetics, and contaminant loads within the population using tissue samples collected by remote biopsy.